 Contributory Negligence: When More Than One Party Is at Fault

 In some cases, the insurance company defending the property owner or negligent party may claim that the injury victim is partially at fault for the slip and fall accident.
 Even if the injured parties do bear some degree of responsibility for their injuries, they still can recover compensation from other negligent parties.
-A Winter Park carpal tunnel syndrome caused by slip and fall lawyer can help determine the proper allocation of fault in a personal injury claim among the parties involved.
+A Winter Park personal injury lawyer can help determine the proper allocation of fault in a personal injury claim among the parties involved.